 Maxville was one of the most culturally diverse Oregon towns of its time — with black and white southern transplants as well as Greek immigrants and white Oregonians.
 The town saw segregation enforced by the southern company that owned it.
 It had the only segregated school in Oregon, divided working conditions and even two baseball teams.

 Despite all of that, Maxville was a place where cross-cultural friendships flourished.
 Former residents told Trice how people came together to survive the tough natural environment and bonded because of it.
 “They had lifelong friendships.
 They were able to shrug off the constraints of this caste system.”

 The story of Maxville captured her heart, especially after national African American historians told her they’d never heard of the role blacks played in American logging.
 In 2006, she began speaking about Maxville and working to develop the center.
 (Among other attention, Trice was the subject of a 2009 Oregon Public Broadcasting documentary called “The Logger’s Daughter.”)
 The Maxville Heritage Interpretive Center received its official nonprofit status in 2010, and Trice is executive director.
 The center seeks to preserve the rich history Maxville and other similar communities in the Pacific Northwest.

-In its temporary home in downtown Wallowa, the center offers a view into the past with displays of artifacts, photos of loggers, horses and equipment, a replica baseball uniform and a map of the town plotted with the houses and the names of the families who lived there.
+In its home in downtown Joseph, the center offers a view into the past with displays of artifacts, photos of loggers, horses and equipment, a replica baseball uniform and a map of the town plotted with the houses and the names of the families who lived there.
 The center will eventually have a permanent home in a nearby former U.S. Forest Service compound built in the 1930s.

 As for Trice, she continues to garner support for the interpretive center in order to help share the story of Maxville and this unique piece of Oregon history.
 “It becomes a more rich story and tells us where our culture comes from,” she says.
 “My culture doesn’t come from the color of my skin.
 It comes from the place I live and call home.”